solid-js/typescript-npm-starter/README.md

 ## Integrated unit testing

-Create your lib with Unit tests and be sure that a new version will not break.
+Create your lib with unit tests and be sure that a new version will not break.
 Unis tests are run with [Mocha](https://mochajs.org/)

 ## Publication process